Czech film festival to honour Oscar-winner Julianne Moore

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PRAGUE: American Oscar-winning actress Julianne Moore will be honoured at the Karlovy Vary film festival in the Czech Republic at the end of the month, organisers said Tuesday.
+PRAGUE: American Oscar-winning actress Julianne Moore will be honoured at the Karlovy Vary film festival in the Czech Republic at the end of the month, organisers said.

 Moore won the 2014 Best Actress award for her role in "Still Alice".
 She is also known for "The Big Lebowski", "Hannibal", "The Hours" and "The Kids Are All Right."